-"Legacy of the Past" as is named the 4th chapter, discusses the influence of the Great War on French post-war doctrine, noting the preponderant role that it exercised.
-The French critiqued their WW1 doctrinal thinkers for over-using historical study to result in an excessively offensive doctrine, but then proceeded to do the same thing with the First World War, focusing most of their examples and drawing most of their experience from it, and failing to examine other conflicts and even alternate facets of the war on different fronts.
+Chapter 4—"Legacy of the Past"—discusses the influence of the Great War on French post-war doctrine, noting the preponderant role that it exercised.
+The French critiqued their WW1 doctrinal thinkers for over-using historical study to result in an excessively offensive doctrine but then proceeded to do the same thing with the First World War, focusing most of their examples and drawing most of their experience from it, and failing to examine other conflicts and even alternate facets of the war on different fronts.
 The result was so as to reinforce the French doctrine of methodical battle and to entrench the idea of defensive war and carefully controlled, overwhelming offensives.

 "Firepower and the Methodical Battle", chapter 5, is tasked with the most important part of the French conception of war: the belief in the overwhelming superiority of firepower.
 This was supposed to be rigidly controlled and organized (in contrast to German decentralization and improvisation) on the idea of massive application of fire, and the French perceived this as the framework for the movement of their troops (as all other troops had to be tied to the artillery, this severely constrained their operations) and operations on the battlefield, focusing through them on the destruction of the enemy.
 It broadly mimicked WW1 doctrine, with minimal changes in employment and equipment.

-The organization of any military and its administration is also a vital task, which is covered in "Institution and Doctrine", talking about the upper level coordination of the French military.
+The organization of any military and its administration is also a vital task, which is covered in "Institution and Doctrine", talking about the upper-level coordination of the French military.
 Here, confusion reigned without an ability to direct the various branches, there was no centralized authority, and various departments and bureaus did whatever they wished without interest for the common good.
 A diffusion of effort prevented decisively responding to problems and issues and from coming up with genuinely innovative and risky ideas.
-Even in 1940, the French army's command was poorly set up and not conducive to responding to fast moving events, and that in war time itself.
+Even in 1940, the French army's command was poorly set up and not conducive to responding to fast-moving events.

 Continuing on with this interest in tanks, Chapter 8, "The Development of Large Armored Units", discusses the formation of the infantry's tank divisions with DCRs, and the Cavalry's own tank divisions, the DLMs.
 Here, the cavalry's different objectives and institutions, as well as better design choices and organization, resulted in far superior armored divisions which were capable of standing up to their German counterparts in 1940, while the infantry's focus on perfect vehicles and lack of urgency in forming their armored divisions led to units which shattered in the fighting in 1940.

-In the final chapter, the conclusion which is also chapter 9, it is noted that the leaders of the army privately admitted that their doctrine had failed, and discusses some of the weaknesses, errors, and problems which led to the French catastrophe in 1940.
+In the final chapter, it is noted that the leaders of the army privately admitted that their doctrine had failed.
+Chapter 9 also discusses some of the weaknesses, errors, and problems which led to the French catastrophe in 1940.

 © 2019 Ryan C Thomas